angular/angular/aio/content/guide/router.md

 Users update crisis information in the `CrisisDetailComponent`.
 Unlike the `HeroDetailComponent`, the user changes do not update the crisis entity immediately.
-Update the entity when the user presses the *Save* button.
-Discard the changes when the user presses the *Cancel* button.
+Instead, the app updates the entity when the user presses the *Save* button and discards the changes when the user presses the *Cancel* button.

 Both buttons navigate back to the crisis list after save or cancel.
 What if the user tries to navigate away without saving or canceling?